Omer-Mazig/js-runtime-questions/README.md

 What happens when a Promise is created?

+**Options:**

-a) The executor function is added to the microtask queue
+- a) The executor function is added to the microtask queue
-b) The executor function runs immediately and synchronously
+- b) The executor function runs immediately and synchronously
-c) The executor function runs after all synchronous code
+- c) The executor function runs after all synchronous code
-d) The executor function runs in the next event loop tick
+- d) The executor function runs in the next event loop tick

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: b) The executor function runs immediately and synchronously**
+**Correct Answer:** b) The executor function runs immediately and synchronously

+**Explanation:**
-Explanation: When a Promise is created using `new Promise(executor)`, the executor function runs synchronously during the Promise construction.
+When a Promise is created using `new Promise(executor)`, the executor function runs synchronously during the Promise construction.
 This is why you can see console.logs from inside Promise executors before other synchronous code.
 Only the .then(), .catch(), and .finally() handlers are scheduled as microtasks.

 </details>